Southern California wildfires trigger mass destruction, hurting families, economy

 Between the winds and the lightning storms, close to 10 million acres in the West have burned in 2017 alone, Peterson said.

 McLean said there are millions of dead trees in California — but those primarily serve as potential fuel for wildfires to blaze across the northern part of the state.
-In Southern California, on the other hand, smaller fuels — like schapperal, or brush with fines stems and leaves — serve as fuel.
+In Southern California, on the other hand, smaller fuels — like chaparral, which is shrub-like plant with fines stems and leaves — propel the wildfires.

-“We’re not dealing much with forest in Southern California, we’re dealing more with schapperal — and that gets even hotter than a forest fire,” Peterson said.
+“We’re not dealing much with forest in Southern California, we’re dealing more with chaparral — and that gets even hotter than a forest fire,” Peterson said.

 “There’s a long road ahead of us.
-The fires we’ve dealt with recently — like the Thomas Fire — are all indicators of what we’re having to deal with in California for the next few years,” he said.
+The fires we’ve dealt with recently — like the Thomas Fire — are all indicators of what we’re having to deal with in California for the next few years,” McLean added.

 “Rains are not a cure all with one winter — it will take several years of winters to get moisture back into plants and reservoirs.”